lars-sh/json-dom/README.md

 * the JSON elements `type` (one of `array`, `boolean`, `null`, `number`, `object`, `string`)

 ### Node Names
-While transforming a DOM to a XML representation JSON object keys are transformed to XML tag names.
-And while JSON object keys can contain any value XML tag names cannot.
+The node names inside a JSON DOM are compatible with the XML standard.
 Therefore keys that are invalid XML tag names are replaced inside JSON DOM.
 The attribute `name` still contains the original JSON object key.

 ### Example
 JSON DOM does not mean converting to XML, but that might be one case.
 And as most developers are familiar with XML DOM already the following snippet demonstrates a simple JSON document and how it looks alike in XML notation when using JSON DOM.